Don Mincher: Athletics (twice), Senators/Rangers

+Career

+Mincher belted more than 20 homers five times in his first seven years as an everyday player.
+All told, over all or parts of 13 MLB seasons, Mincher batted .249, with 1,003 hits, 176 doubles, 16 triples and 200 home runs and 643 runs batted in (RBI) in 1,400 career games.
+He was elected to the American League All-Star team twice (1967 and 1969).

 Minor league executive

 Mincher served as the first president and general manager of the Huntsville Stars, the Double-A affiliate of the Oakland A's (1985–1998) and, later, the Milwaukee Brewers (1999–2014).
 He served in this role from 1985 until 2001.
 In 1994, Mincher and a group of local investors purchased the team from Larry Schmittou to keep baseball in Huntsville.

-In 2000, Mincher was named interim president of the Southern League, where the Stars play, when league president Arnold Fielkow left for an executive position with the New Orleans Saints of the National Football League.
-Mincher resigned from his position with the Stars when his group sold the team to Miles Prentice in early 2001.
-This cleared the way for the Southern League to remove the interim tag and they made him league president beginning with the 2001 season.
-He served as league president until retiring in October 2011, at which point the league named him President-Emeritus.
+In 2000, Mincher was named interim president of the Southern League, where the Stars played, when league president Arnold Fielkow left for an executive position with the New Orleans Saints of the National Football League.
+Mincher resigned from his position with the Stars when his group sold the team to Miles Prentice in early 2001 (who sold the team in 2014, which moved to Biloxi beginning in 2015).
+During his time with the Stars, Mincher was twice named Executive of the Year.
+Once Mincher left the Stars, this cleared the way for the Southern League to remove the interim tag and they made him league president beginning with the 2001 season.
+He served as league president until retiring in October 2011 for health reasons, at which point the league named him President-Emeritus.

 Mincher was elected to the Alabama Sports Hall of Fame in 2008.
 Though he never played for the team, the Huntsville Stars retired his number 5 in an on-field ceremony on June 6, 2008.
-In 2010, he was presented with the King of Baseball award given by Minor League Baseball.
+In 2008, he also received the Warren Giles Award for Minor League Baseball's most outstanding service as a league president.
+In 2010, he was presented with the King of Baseball award given by Minor League Baseball, its highest honor.